 Depending on your creditor, you may need to wait until you’ve received an updated paystub or other documentation showing the raise.
 Again, always be sure to use your cards responsibly and don’t overspend — think about where you can boost your savings as well.

-When to Avoid Asking for a Credit Limit Increase
+When to Avoid Requesting a Credit Limit Increase

 Creditors also view a few scenarios as potential red flags, making it unwise to ask for a credit limit increase in these situations.
 One is if you’ve recently lost income or took on a lower-paying job for some reason.
 A smaller income could denote a higher debt to income ratio or lead a creditor to believe you’re less financially secure.
 Either way, you likely won’t get your credit line increase approved.